WoochangShin98/Temporal-Medical-Coding/README.md

   - Model 2 (Longformer) for joint ICD and CPT Prediction
   - Model 3 (Temporal / Joint Model) for joint ICD and CPT Prediction Support
   - Project Support
----

-## Summary

-This project demonstrates that temporal multi-note modeling can improve automated medical coding by capturing clinical progression over time.

-By moving beyond static note-level classification, our framework provides a more realistic and clinically meaningful approach for ICD and CPT code prediction.